Condorcet paradox: Impartial culture model

-All of these models are unrealistic, and are investigated to establish an upper bound on the likelihood of a cycle.
+All of these models are unrealistic, but can be investigated to establish an upper bound on the likelihood of a cycle.

 Group coherence models

 When modeled with more realistic voter preferences, Condorcet paradoxes in elections with a small number of candidates and a large number of voters become very rare.

 Spatial model

 A study of three-candidate elections analyzed 12 different models of voter behavior, and found the spatial model of voting to be the most accurate to real-world ranked-ballot election data.
 Analyzing this spatial model, they found the likelihood of a cycle to decrease to zero as the number of voters increases, with likelihoods of 5% for 100 voters, 0.5% for 1000 voters, and 0.06% for 10,000 voters.

 Another spatial model found likelihoods of 2% or less in all simulations of 201 voters and 5 candidates, whether two or four-dimensional, with or without correlation between dimensions, and with two different dispersions of candidates.